top of page

 There are three tiers at which you can pay for class.
 The Standard Price displays first - this is what we need to take in per class to account for space, administration, and instructor pay.
 It will also include the cost of materials that you will use in class.
 The materials fee will be broken down in the class description.

-The Supporting Price is the “Pay-It-Forward” option while the Supported Price is available for those who face financial challenges on a regular basis.
+The Supporting Price is the “Pay-It-Forward” option while the Scaled Price is available for those who face financial challenges on a regular basis.

 Why Sliding Scale Pricing?